tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/complex_fields.mdx

         fields:
           - ...
           - name: workplace_info
-            fidesops_meta:
+            fides_meta:
                 data_type: object
             fields:
               - name: employer
-                fidesops_meta:
+                fides_meta:
                   data_type: string
               - name: position
                 data_categories: [ user.job_title ]
-                fidesops_meta:
+                fides_meta:
                   data_type: string
               - name: id
 ```

 ## Reference a nested field
-To define a relationship between a field on one collection and a nested field on another collection, use dot notation in the `fidesops_meta` references for as many levels are necessary.
+To define a relationship between a field on one collection and a nested field on another collection, use dot notation in the `fides_meta` references for as many levels are necessary.

 In the example below, this field is denoted by `<collection_name>.<field_name>.<sub_field>` name, or
 `customer_details.workplace_info.id`.